-7.61.
-The Panel recalls its findings of inconsistency in relation to the additional duties on steel and aluminium under the GATT 1994.
-The Panel considers that the findings of inconsistency under other provisions of the GATT 1994 are sufficient, in the circumstances of the present dispute, to assist the DSB in making the recommendations or in giving the rulings provided for in the covered agreements as required under the DSU.352 In light of these findings, the Panel does not consider it necessary to make findings on China's claims relating to the administration of the process for excluding products from duties that have already been found inconsistent with other obligations under the GATT 1994.
+7.77.
+The Panel recalls its findings of inconsistency in relation to the additional duties, country exemptions and import quotas on steel and aluminium under the GATT 1994.
+The Panel considers that the findings of inconsistency under other provisions of the GATT 1994 are sufficient, in the circumstances of the present dispute, to assist the DSB in making the recommendations or in giving the rulings provided for in the covered agreements as required under the DSU.381 In light of these findings, the Panel does not consider it necessary to make findings on Türkiye's claims relating to the administration of the processes for excluding certain countries or products from measures that have already been found inconsistent with other obligations under the GATT 1994.
 The Panel thus declines to make findings regarding the claims under Article X:3(a) of the GATT 1994.

-7.7 Article XIX of the GATT 1994 and the Agreement on Safeguards
+7.8 Article XIX of the GATT 1994 and the Agreement on Safeguards

-7.62.
-China claims that certain measures at issue are safeguard measures and are inconsistent with certain obligations under Article XIX of the GATT 1994 and the Agreement on Safeguards.
+7.78.
+Türkiye claims that certain measures at issue are safeguard measures and are inconsistent with certain obligations under Article XIX of the GATT 1994 and the Agreement on Safeguards.
+Türkiye also claims that certain measures at issue constitute "voluntary export restraints, orderly marketing arrangements or any other similar measures on the export or the import side" within the meaning of Article 11.1(b) of the Agreement on Safeguards.
 The United States disputes the applicability of Article XIX of the GATT 1994 and the Agreement on Safeguards to the measures at issue and additionally argues that Article XXI of the GATT 1994 is a defence to the complainant's claims under Article XIX of the GATT 1994 and the Agreement on Safeguards.